Out of hours crime solicitor - Call: 020 8660 3383

 • Purchase of a minority interest

-• Conditions precedent - specific events that must occur before the agreement is finalized, such as regulatory approvals or financial audits.
+• Conditions precedent - specific events that must occur before the agreement is finalised, such as regulatory approvals or financial audits.

 • Termination provisions - circumstances under which either party can terminate the agreement before completion.